HR employee resources - Instructional Academic Staff promotion resources

 The IASPC shall be a standing committee of the UWL Faculty Senate.
 Its purpose is to review and to make recommendations to the Provost regarding title advancement of eligible IAS applicants.

 Membership of the committee shall consist of one non-voting ex officio member (the IAS Liaison to the Provost) and seven voting members of the faculty selected by the Faculty Senate.
 Membership shall be representative of the colleges/divisions and include at least one representative from each college/unit.
-These members shall be IAS at the Senior Lecturer or Clinical Associate Professor level or tenured ranked faculty at the Associate Professor level (or higher), with no more than two seats held by ranked Faculty.
+These members shall be IAS at the Teaching Professor or Clinical Associate Professor level or tenured ranked faculty at the Associate Professor level (or higher), with no more than two seats held by ranked Faculty.
 The academic deans, or their designees, shall serve as administrative consultants to the committee.